DMCA Policy

 - Downloading copyrighted music to avoid paying for it

-- Ripping entire albums or discographies
+- Ripping entire albums or discographies you don't own

 - Distributing or selling converted copyrighted content